gardener/landscaper-service/docs/architecture/architecture-and-security.md

   in the Core-Shoot-Cluster.
 The LaaS component is responsible to install Landscaper instances for the customers in the Target-Shoot-Cluster(s).

-- Gardener-Resource-Cluster-Project: The Gardener project for the customer resource shoot cluster.
+- Gardener-Resource-Cluster-Project: The Gardener project for the custom resource shoot cluster.
 If a customer requests a Landscaper instance, the LaaS, running on the Core-Shoot-Cluster, deploys a new Landscaper instance in a new namespace of the Target-Shoot-Cluster.
 For every new Landscaper instance, the LaaS also starts a new Resource-Shoot-Cluster in the Gardener-Resource-Cluster-Project.
 For its own deployments, the customer could create Landscaper